dy-fi/Analytical-Reddit-Bot/README.md

-# Analytical-Reddit-Bot
+# HC_Bot
-A bot that collects data, such as sentiment analysis, of the top 100 posts on reddit
+A bot that finds posts that are possibly covert advertisements and posts ones it find particularly egregious (based sentiment analysis and upvote ratios) to r/Hail_Corporate